guinslym/bereshit/README.md

 title = Bereshit.sermon('kreyol')
 => Bondye kreye moun.
 Li fè l' pòtre ak li.
 Li kreye yo gason ak fi
 ```
-in this version all the 'sermon' are in english... but feel free to fork and translate and add sermons
+In this version all the 'sermon' are in english... but feel free to fork, translate and add sermons.
+And the sermon are related to ALL the chapter of the book of Genesis so not only the first chapter.

 ####Locale